Sthopeless/PedalinoMini/README.md

 Min|It depends of pedal mode and/or pedal function (see below).
 Max|It depends of pedal mode and/or pedal function (see below).
 Invert Polarity|Normally open (NO) and normally closed (NC) momentary switches are supported and configurable by software if the foot switch do not have a polarity switch.
 On analog pedal it invert the range.
 Analog Calibration|Enable analog pedal continuous calibration.
-Min and Max values are managed by PedalinoMini™.
-After each power on cycle move the expression pedals to its full range and PedalinoMini™ will calibrate it.
-During the first full movement of the pedal MIDI events could be not precise because PedalinoMini™ is still learning the full range of the pedal.
+Min and Max values are managed by SthopePedal.
+After each power on cycle move the expression pedals to its full range and SthopePedal will calibrate it.
+During the first full movement of the pedal MIDI events could be not precise because SthopePedal is still learning the full range of the pedal.

 Mode|Function|Min|Max